elleneub/empower-takehome/README.md

 # A simple project using React, Typescript, Express, and MySQL

 This was started with Create React App, who's README documentation is below.
-I am also using cursor's default model.
+I am using Cursor's Auto model to help code this!

 ## Setup Instructions